Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 Duration: 1
 <img src="assets/tasty_bytes_header.png"/>

-In this Snowpark 101 for Data Science Quickstart guide, you will be help the fictitious food truck brand, Tasty Bytes, to increase sales by training a model to provide location recommendations to truck drivers.
+In this Snowpark 101 for Data Science Quickstart guide, you will be help the fictitious food truck company, Tasty Bytes, to increase sales by training a model to provide location recommendations to truck drivers.
 You will use **Snowpark for Python** to prepare data, train a model, and deploy the model.
 Once deployed, you will create an application prototype using **Streamlit** to demonstrate how truck drivers could use the model to find the best location to park for an upcoming shift.

 ### What is Snowpark?
 Snowpark allows developers to query and create data applications in Python, Java, and Scala through APIs and DataFrame-style programming constructs that run on Snowflake's elastic engine.
 Learn more about [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index).